bdurand/linux_process_memory/README.md

 ### Example

-Here's an example of how you might use this gem to collect memory information on your processes by logging resident memory every minute.
+Here's an example of how you might use this gem to collect memory information on your processes by logging resident and proportional memory every minute.

 ```ruby
 if LinuxProcessMemory.supported?